 Nanotron Technologies GmbH,a wholly owned subsidiary of Sensera Ltd., and location silicon provider Decawave are shortening time to revenue for micro-location solutions by facilitating the interoperability of tags from different vendors and leveraging field-proven location infrastructure provided by nanotron.

-Mercury Systems Inc. announced it received a $17 million order from a leading defense prime contractor for GPS Selective Availability Anti-Spoofing Modules (SAASM) for a precision guided munitions application.
+Mercury Systems Inc. announced it received a $2.2 million order from a leading defense prime contractor for high performance subsystems incorporating GPS Selective Availability Anti-Spoofing Modules (SAASM) for an advanced weapons application.

 RF co-site interference has become a major issue with the proliferation of antennas, particularly in dense urban areas.
 This paper offers a practical perspective for those using or specifying new RF wireless systems about what RF co-site interference is, where it comes from, and some of the most common techniques and tools that are available in today’s market to solve these RF co-site interference problems.